 You can be a member of only one association, but can change at any time, if needed.

-You will then need to complete Services Australia’s PB049 form for each stoma.
-If you have 2 stomas, complete 2 forms.
+You will need to complete Services Australia’s PB049 form.

-You can then start ordering your monthly supplies through your stoma association.
+Once your membership is confirmed, you can start ordering your monthly supplies through your stoma association.

 Get help to decide what appliances you need

 The Stoma Appliance Scheme subsidises a large choice of stoma appliances and products, including: